frantjc/valheimw/docs/palworld.md

 docker compose up --detach boiler
 ```

 Next, build and run the Palworld server.
-This will pull a minimal container image with it pre-installed from `boiler`, install extra dependencies via the `Dockerfile` and then run the Palworld server container:
+This will pull a minimal container image with it pre-installed from `boiler` and then run the Palworld server container:

 ```sh
 docker compose up --detach palworld